cbalderama/QA-Tester-Portfolio/README.md

     • First hand experience in mobile app development cycle as well as testing cycles

 #### Test Documentation
-    • Experienced in creating test cases, test plans, and test scripts.
+    • Experienced in creating test cases, test plans, and test data.

     • Skilled in identifying, documenting, and reporting software defects.